Herbert Anscomb

-Herbert Bertie Anscomb (February 23, 1892 – November 12, 1972) was a Conservative politician and British Columbia cabinet minister.
+Herbert Bertie Anscomb (February 23, 1892 – November 12, 1972) was a Canadian politician in the province of British Columbia.
+He was leader of the Conservative Party of British Columbia from 1946 to 1952, and a cabinet minister in the Hart and Johnson ministries.

 He was born in England and moved to Canada in 1911.
 He settled in Victoria, British Columbia where he found work as a bookkeeper for the Victoria Brewing Company eventually becoming manager of the company even though he was a tea-totaller.

 In 1925 he was elected reeve of Oak Bay and in 1928 he became mayor of Victoria serving until 1931.

 Anscomb entered provincial politics and was elected to the British Columbia Legislative Assembly in the 1933 provincial election as an Independent (the Conservatives had decided not to run in the election) and re-elected in 1937 as a Conservative.
 The Conservatives joined the ruling Liberals to form a coalition government led by John Hart following the 1941 provincial election.
-Following the death of Conservative leader Royal Lethington Maitland in 1946 Anscomb became Conservative leader and Deputy Premier as well as Finance Minister.
+Following the death of Conservative leader Royal Lethington Maitland in 1946 Anscomb became Conservative leader as well as Finance Minister.